runxiyu/idc-old/docs/whitepaper.md

 +INTERACT
 :	Affect the channel;
 +MUTE
-:	Give the user the -MESSAGE anti-permission.
+:	Give a user with lower roles the -MESSAGE anti-permission.
 +BAN
-:	Give the user the -READ anti-permission.
+:	Give a user with lower roles the -READ anti-permission.

 ## Anti-permissions